Telecom-SudParis/k8s-sdn/minikube-installation.md

 1/ Download and add the minikube executable script to $PATH (you will need to input your root password during the process).
-If you haven't install curl please do it first ```sudo apt install curl```
+If you haven't install curl please do it first ```sudo apt install curl``` then:
 ```
 curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/
 ```